 Palm Springs, California

-If you’re looking for a sunny getaway this winter, Palm Springs should be at the top of your list.
-January is the perfect time to visit, as the weather is warm and dry with an average high of 74°F.
+If you’re looking for a sunny getaway this winter, Palm Springs should be at the top of your list: it is one of the best warm places in the US to visit in January.

 Palm Springs is also home to a number of festivals and events in January, including the Palm Springs International Film Festival.